Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Methodology

 \subsection{Evaluation and Communication}

 The final step involves evaluating the developed artefacts--the privacy definition and technological guidelines--by applying them to case studies in CBDCs.
 These case studies are selected to represent diverse contexts, such as countries with varying regulatory frameworks, technological capabilities, and privacy priorities.
 The evaluation focuses on assessing the applicability, effectiveness, and practicality of the artefacts in addressing privacy challenges within CBDC design.
 Data is collected through analysis of policy documents, technical reports, industry papers, and observations of CBDC implementation processes.
+The evaluation additionally examines why privacy proposed at the design stage fails to persist into launched systems, developed as a failure analysis in \cref{sec:failure}.
 Lastly, communication of the artefacts is via the medium of text and diagrams.